JoeLanzi/portfolio-backend/README.md

 - **local.settings.json**: Contains local environment variables for development.
 - **requirements.txt**: Lists the Python dependencies required for the project.
 - **start.ps1**: A PowerShell script to set up the environment and run the application locally.
-- **vercel.json**: Configuration file for deploying the application on Vercel.
 - **README.md**: This file.

 ## Getting Started